 Comprehensive Overview

-The human body is an intricate and complex system, and water plays a central role in maintaining its delicate balance.
+The human body is an involved and complex system, and water plays a central role in maintaining its delicate balance.
 The amount of water in our bodies is not static; it changes throughout our lives.
 Infants, for example, have a higher percentage of water than adults, while older adults tend to have less.
 Muscle tissue contains more water than fat tissue, so individuals with a higher muscle mass will generally have a higher overall water percentage.

 Water Content Varies by Age: